5 Benefits of Playing Outdoors in Winter

 5. Vitamin D: Getting outdoors gives us the needed Vitamin D that we need; especially during the winter months.
 Vitamin D is key to fighting off many diseases.
 Therefore, if you can get your kids outdoors for at least 15 minutes a day this Winter, you will be making a difference in their overall health!

 Now I want to hear from you.
-What is your favorite memory playing outdoors in Winter?
-How did you feel when you came in from an outdoor adventure outdoors in the cold?
+What is your favorite memory of playing outdoors in Winter?
+How do you feel when you come in from an outdoor winter adventure in the cold?
 Share in the comments below.